In this extended version of Hip Flexor / Groin Release, we spend twice as long in each pose to release deeply-held tension in the hips.

-	This Lower Back Therapy video is designed to keep back pain at bay—stretching the hips and hamstrings and strengthening the core.
+This sequence is designed to keep lower back pain at bay.
+We release tension in the hips and hamstrings and strengthen the core.

 Achy Body is a relaxing sequence that you can do if you're feeling sore from over-training, working hard or exhausting travel commitments.

 These are your Flexibility Basics.
 In this routine, we break down the foundational yoga poses—Child, Downward Dog and Forward Bend.

 Back And Shoulder Love is designed to loosen up the neck, shoulders and back—releasing tension to relieve stiffness and alleviate areas of pain.

 In Strong Arms, we work the wrists, shoulders, chest and triceps in a Beginner sequence that blends strength, flexibility and mobility.

 In Quads On Fire, we activate the quads and glutes, stabilise the ankles, knees and hips and stretch the hamstrings, groin and hip flexors.

 Core Power is designed to strengthen your abs, obliques and lower back.
 Try to include 2-3 core workouts in your training every week.